 - GI 70+ are High GI foods -

 white bread, white rice, cornflakes, maltose, glucose, all extruded breakfast cereals.

 However, the glycemic effect of foods with a high glycemic index can vary with the addition of fat, protein, organic acids or their salts, etc.

 - Adding vinegar reduces the GI of the food

-- Presence of fat or fiber slows down the absorption rate and lowers GI.
-Therefore breads that are coarse or have higher fiber content have a lower GI.
+- Presence of fat or fibre slows down the absorption rate and lowers GI.
+Therefore bread that is coarse or has higher fibre content has a lower GI.